AdobeDocs/workfront.en/help/classic/manage-work/requests/create-requests/enable-email-issues-into-projects.md

 product-area: requests
 navigation-topic: create-requests
 title: Enable users to email an issue into a Request Queue project
-description: (NOTE: When updating POP account information here, also update information in these articles: Allowing users to reply to email notifications, Configuring Email Notifications, Understanding the Queue Details Tab in a Project )
+description: "(NOTE: When updating POP account information here, also update information in these articles: Allowing users to reply to email notifications, Configuring Email Notifications, Understanding the Queue Details Tab in a Project )"
 ---

 # Enable users to email an issue into a Request Queue project